English bulldog: Breed profile

 "The condition is most associated with English springer spaniels, cocker spaniels, bull terriers, and retrievers.
 It is not something that I have personally witnessed in bulldog breeds, though any dog could potentially be affected.
 I haven’t come across anything that leads me to believe that bulldogs are more susceptible to it than any other type of dog."

-You might also want to read about French bulldogs and 32 facts about American bulldogs.
+You might also want to read about French bulldogs or learn about the American Bulldog

 Hannah graduated from the Royal Veterinary College in 2011 and began work straight away at a busy mixed practice.
 Initially, she treated all species but focused on small animals from 2014.
 She has a passion for soft tissue surgery, ultrasound, and canine and feline dentistry, having completed additional training in these areas.